ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ## ToDo

+-   use batch_encode_plus for tfrecords
+    -   most of the time is spent tokenizing, not loading lines
+    -   load n files at a time and tokenize in parallel
 -   add option to turn off lr decay?
 -   cache wikitext103
 -   expand make_tfrecords to work with multiple tokenizers